CAC Certified Coins

 R1

-Choice $950 New February 19!
-Choice Original, Perfect Gun Metal Gray, formerly Seal Beach Collection.
+Choice $950 Choice Original, Perfect Gun Metal Gray, formerly Seal Beach Collection.
 An accurately graded, attractive original coin.
 Under a light, there is subtle color on both sides around the devices.
 The period between the 8 and 1 in the date is interesting and characteristic of this O-101 variety.

 Capped Bust 50C 1812 Capped Bust 1812